MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

   >[!NOTE]
   >- Deduplication support for DPM depends on operating system support.
 Also, the [Data Deduplication](/windows-server/storage/data-deduplication/install-enable) server role must be installed on the DPM server to backup the volume with deduplication enabled.
   >- We have identified a few issues with backup of deduplicated ReFS volumes.
-We are working on fixing these, and will update this section as soon as we have a fix available.
+We are working on fixing these and will update this section as soon as we have a fix available.

 | Operating system of protected server | Operating system of DPM server | DPM version | Dedupe support |
 |---|---|---|---|